context-driven-testing-toolkit/json-schema-command/README.md

 _A wrapper for [jq](https://stedolan.github.io/jq/).
 Dumps the schemas (as determined by `jq`) from a JSON document._

+A `jq` wrapper that prints back a high-level view of the schema of a JSON document.

+This script primarily does two things:

+0. List unique paths (using pseudocode).
+0. Count how many times each unique path occurs.

 ### List the unique paths in a JSON document

 Each unique path in the JSON document is printed alongside a count of